How to say “travel” in Japanese

 Summary

-In this blog post, I’ve explained the word, “ryokou”, in detail based on its kanji expression.
-And also, I’ve explained how it is different from the similar word, “tabi”.
+In this blog post, I’ve explained the definition and meanings of “ryokou” in detail based on its kanji expression.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - ryokou – 旅行 (りょこう) : a noun meaning ‘travel’ or ‘trip’ in Japanese.
-This can also work as a plural noun.
-These two kanji characters literally mean ‘travel to go’.
-This is the basic concept lying under the meanings.
+This can also work as plural.
+These two kanji characters literally mean a ‘travel to go’ in Japanese.
+This literal interpretation is very close to the actual meanings.

 Hope my explanations are understandable and helpful for Japanese learners.